EnteNico/ragemenu/README.md

 1. Add `ensure RageMenu` in your server.cfg before the scripts that will use this menu
 2. To use it in any script just add the everything to your script
+3. Open the src/web directory in a cmd.
+4. Type in "npm i" and "npm run build"
+5. Ready

 **Download**